near/NEPs/specs/Standards/MultiToken/ApprovalManagement.md

 ### 3. Approval with cross-contract call

-Alice approves Market to transfer one of her tokens and passes `msg` so that MT will call `mt_on_approve` on Market's contract.
+Alice approves Market to transfer some of her tokens and passes `msg` so that MT will call `mt_on_approve` on Market's contract.
 She probably does this via Market's frontend app which would know how to construct `msg` in a useful way.

 **High-level explanation**